kForth/SimpleWsgiFlask/README.md

 If your output looks like `Python 3.5.2` then it's the same as me and this should work better, you can skip to the next section

 If it's some other `Python 3.x.y` version, you're probabably also good and can also skip to the next section.
+Unless you have `Python 3.6.x`, that won't work yet.

 If it shows up as some kind of `Python 2.x.y` you'll need to replace your regular python and pip commands with their python3 counterparts.